 - All transportation from rendezvous to drop-off

-- Use of a hybrid bike fitted to your personal specifications, and equipped with handlebar bag and helmet
+- Use of a customized hybrid or a racing bike with drop bars, equipped with handlebar bag and helmet.

 - Detailed maps, route suggestions and water bottle

 - All baggage transportation

 - All gratuities for baggage, porters and hotel service

 We take pride in choosing guides who are not only exceptional travelling companions, but who’ll go far beyond the call of duty to ensure an unforgettable experience.

 "I have never seen so many shades of green and trying to count them all eventually proved impossible.
 We did try to capture all the beauty Ireland has to offer and again this proved to be impossible but we brought home the memories of this amazing country."

 — Linda Moudry,